Écully: Leading institutions of higher education

+It is the location of the Paul Bocuse Institute, which is partially situated inside the Château du Vivier.
+It is also the location of many higher education institutions, including École centrale de Lyon and French National Forensic Institute.

 Health

-Écully has four clinics: the Val d'Ouest, La Sauvegarde, Mon repos and Saint-Louis.
+Écully has two clinics: the Val d'Ouest and Mon repos.

 Sports

 The city has a municipal swimming pool, several gyms, a bowling alley, a multipurpose room, a tennis court, a football and a rugby field.

 Businesses

-The city is the seat of Euronews TV and the Groupe SEB (the world leader in small appliance).
+The city is the seat of the Groupe SEB (the world leader in small appliance).

+People

+The botanist Antoine Cariot (1820–1883) was born in Écully.

+Alexis Jandard, a springboard athlete, was also born there in 1997.